 top of page

-Click the link in the email for the desired template.
-Log into your Google account if prompted to.
-Then, click the blue “USE TEMPLATE” button at the top right of your screen.
-This will copy the template into your Google account.
-This copy will only be viewable by you and anyone you choose to share it with.
+To copy a template, click the link in the email.
+Log into your Google account if prompted, then click the blue “USE TEMPLATE” button at the top right.
+This will create a copy in your Google account, viewable only by you or anyone you choose to share it with.

-You'll start on the Welcome sheet which contains the most important information to get oriented and get setup.
-Follow the instructions there, and utilize this user guide for additional help, context, tips, tricks, screenshots and troubleshooting.
+You'll begin on the Welcome sheet, which provides key information to help you get started and set up.
+Follow the instructions there, and refer to this user guide for additional help, tips, screenshots, videos and troubleshooting.

-The workbook is arranged in multiple worksheets.
-All sheets can be found at the bottom of the page.
-The sheets are arranged with those you’ll generally use more often toward the left.
-Reports (the bulk of your sheets) are in the middle.
-Worksheets you may only need at the beginning of the year, end of the year, or never are further to the right.
+The workbook is organized into multiple worksheets, accessible via tabs at the bottom of the page.
+The sheets you'll use most often are on the left, with reports (the bulk of the sheets) in the middle.
+Less frequently used worksheets, such as those for the start or end of the year, are located further to the right.

 sheets

-Click the left and right arrows near the bottom right to scroll through the worksheets - not the side panel arrow in the far, far right.
-If you accidentally open the side panel, click that arrow again to collapse it.
+Use the left and right arrows near the bottom right to navigate through the worksheets.
+Avoid using the side panel arrow on the far right.
+If you accidentally open the side panel, simply click the arrow again to collapse it.

 Navigation Arrows

-You can also click the “hamburger” icon to scroll through and select sheets via a list.
+You can also click the "hamburger" icon to scroll through and select sheets from a list.
+At the bottom of the list, you'll see some grayed-out "ADMIN" sheets.
+These are hidden and intended for extremely advanced users only.

 hamburger

-Finally, you’ll want to rename your file using the "File" menu.
+Finally, rename your file using the File menu.

-Note: if you don't see the Google Sheets menu bar, it might be hidden.
-Click the small arrow near the top right of your screen to show the hidden menu bar.
+Note: If you don't see the Google Sheets menu bar, it may be hidden.
+Simply click the small arrow in the top right of your screen to reveal it.

 unhide menu bar